 20. Be Mindful of Your Watch

 This piece of advice is not meant to insult your intelligence; it is simply crucial to always be aware of the time when trading.
 Being mindful of when you open and close positions in the commodity futures market is perhaps one of the most overlooked tips among investors.
 Many novice traders fail to take into account when commodity futures markets are most active throughout the day before establishing a position.
-The advice here is very straightforward; be mindful of when you buy or sell out of a position because commodity markets tend to be most active, and thus most volatile, in the hours leading up to Wall Street’s open and through lunch time [see also Three Legendary Commodity Investors].
+The advice here is very straightforward; be mindful of when exactly you buy or sell out of a position because commodity markets tend to be most active, and thus most volatile, in the hours leading up to Wall Street’s open and through lunch time [see also Three Legendary Commodity Investors].

-Higher trading volumes are by no means a bad thing; however, increased trading activity does translate into higher volatility which means wider bid-ask spreads.
+Higher trading volumes are by no means a bad thing; however, increased trading activity does translate into higher volatility, which means wider bid-ask spreads.
 As such, it’s prudent to utilize limit orders to ensure that you get in (or out) at the exact price you are willing to pay.
 Because commodity futures are traded 24 hours a day throughout the trading week, investors and advisors alike have the added responsibility, and flexibility, of being able to monitor and adjust their positions throughout the day and night as needed.

 Bottom Line: Keep one eye on the clock.

 Platinum is a dense, malleable transition metal, and as a member of the platinum group of elements it is generally unreactive.
-It is a relatively recent discovery—scientists first became aware of its existence in the 18th century—but certain physical characteristics have made it ideal for a wide variety of industrial applications.
+It’s a relatively recent discovery—scientists first became aware of its existence in the 18th century—but certain physical characteristics have made it ideal for a wide variety of industrial applications.
 About half of the supply of platinum goes towards emission control devices for automobiles; as a catalyst it allows for the combustion of unburned hydrocarbons from the exhaust into carbon dioxide and water vapor.
 Jewelry and electronics are other significant end uses, and platinum is also used in certain dental applications and thermometers.

 Bottom Line: The other precious metals can offer a unique play on this sector.

-22. Consider The “COT” Report
+22. Consider the “COT” Report

-The only limitation of the COT report is the fact that it’s based on open interest information from the previous Tuesday, which inherently makes it three days late.
+The only limitation to the COT report is the fact that it’s based on open interest information from the previous Tuesday, which inherently makes it three days late.
 Nonetheless, the information offered can still be used to gauge the overall sentiment in the market, offering valuable insights to investors and financial advisors alike.